Which Of The Following Is Redox Reaction

 Zn(s) + CuSO₄(aq) → ZnSO₄(aq) + Cu(s)

 Analysis: Zinc loses electrons, and copper gains electrons.
-Therefore, this is a redox reaction, a specific type known as a single displacement reaction.
+Because of this, this is a redox reaction, a specific type known as a single displacement reaction.

 Example 5: Decomposition of Hydrogen Peroxide